Carson Kelly Player Props: Diamondbacks vs. Padres

 Carson Kelly At The Plate

-- Kelly is batting .205 with two doubles, a home run and six walks.
+- Kelly has two doubles, a home run and seven walks while hitting .210.

+- Kelly has picked up a hit in 44.8% of his 29 games this year, with multiple hits in 13.8% of them.

 - In five games this season, Kelly has picked up an RBI, with more than one RBI once.

-- He has scored in five of 28 games so far this year.
+- He has scored in six of 29 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.